 Alex and I were not open.
 We had no interest in being "poly."
 We had what we called a kind of "monogamy-ish" arrangement.
 Whatever we did together was allowed.
 If there was a guy we both wanted, fine.
 We had three-ways and four-ways with other couples.
 We picked up guys and went out flirting together.
 I loved watching Alex fuck another guy.
 He was so sexy and strong, such a stud.
 It just made me want him more.
 These adventures enhanced our sexuality and our relationship.

 None of this is to say I didn't get jealous.
 I can be an extremely jealous and possessive person.
 I can be dark and moody, stormy and unpredictable.
-There were times where what I wanted (and sometimes still do) was that fantasy of one love, that idea that he wants me and no one else, that I can satisfy all of him—but that came up against the hard reality of my own needs and wants.
+There were times when what I wanted (and sometimes still do) was that fantasy of one love, that idea that he wants me and no one else, that I can satisfy all of him—but that came up against the hard reality of my own needs and wants.
 I wanted him to want only me, but I also wanted the freedom to go out and do whatever I wanted.

 Jon was supposed to be just another three-way.
 A fuck and nothing more.
 We met him on Scruff.
 He was living with his ex in Orange County; it was complicated.
 We chatted for a few days before we all decided to meet.
 It was going to be brief.
-He was driving back from his mom's house in Bakersfield and I was working the door at the Faultline, a gay leather bar.
+He was driving back from his mom's house in Bakersfield, and I was working the door at the Faultline, a gay leather bar.
 He was going to stop by on his way home.

 It was a Sunday beer bust, busy and chaotic.
 We were going to meet at the bar for a quick kiss and to check each other out.
 Jon pulled up in his silver Volkswagen Beetle.
 I still remember watching him walk over to me, his hunched old man gait, kind of awkward and shockingly handsome.
 He smiled his crooked smile.
 His nose was off center from being broken, his eyes serious and vulnerable, his hands at his sides, fists clenched.
 He was so beautiful and lost in that moment, so perfectly himself without pretense.